Thecoolwolf2017/Animal-Ark-Shelter-updated/SECURITY.md

 - Acknowledgement: within 3 business days
 - Triage: within 7 business days
-- Fix and release: best‑effort based on severity and complexity
+- Fix and release: best-effort based on severity and complexity

 ## Scope Notes

-- This is a single‑player GTA V mod.
+- This is a single-player GTA V mod.
 Remote code execution risk is unlikely; however, crashes, file system writes outside `scripts/`, and data corruption are considered high impact.
-- Third‑party components (ScriptHookV, ScriptHookVDotNet, LemonUI) are out of scope, but we will document any mitigations/workarounds when possible.
+- Third-party components (ScriptHookV, ScriptHookVDotNet, LemonUI) are out of scope, but we will document any mitigations/workarounds when possible.

 ## Coordinated Disclosure